Impact

 Risk and Exploitability

 The CVSS score is 2, indicating low severity.
-The empirical probability of exploitation is unknown and the vulnerability is not listed in the CISA KEV catalog.
+The empirical probability of exploitation is low, with an EPSS score of < 1%, and the vulnerability is not listed in the CISA KEV catalog.
 It requires local execution and is considered difficult to exploit, although an exploit has been published.
 Risk is therefore limited to local privilege holders, but the flaw can still allow credential replay or unauthorized actions within the local host.

 OpenCVE Enrichment